Skip to main content

 Live Editor

-Nested Component Events
+Nested Events

 Wrapper components like VictoryChart, VictoryGroup, and VictoryStack may define events for their children.
 Component events defined by wrappers operate much the same as single component events, except that the events are defined on the parent component, and event-driven mutations are stored in the parent's state.
 Events on child components are specified with the childName property.
 Components that have a name prop specified will be referenced by name.
 If child components do not have a name specified they will be referenced by index.
 In the example below, clicking on either of the bottom two areas in the stack will change the color of the top area.